 - An Ghaeilge and how we can work to protect and promote our linguistic heritage as a living language.

-- Working to build a fair and equal society where the rights of all, including gay and lesbian citizens, persons with a disability and the elderly, are respected and vindicated.
+- Working to build a fair and equal society where the rights of all, including LGBT citizens, persons with a disability and the elderly, are respected.